int19h/jbomohi/dict/tu'oi/comments.md

 directly fills or is an element of a set which fills a terbri; it is not modifying the connective, but instead the selbri.

+## 2016-12-26T07:28:35Z — gleki (comment 3121)

+Nil

+This is an interesting cmavo.
+Usually people use concatenation of an array (e.g. an array that has only one element which is X, setmima be ko'a, probably, if setmima2 is exhaustive, is it?) with a Nil array.

+Do we have a word for concatenation of arrays? ({konkatena} operates on chars, it seems)